svmszcck/test-app/README.md

 - I have separated the business logic from the UI part(Business logic is in the container files, UI related things are in the view files.)

+- I have implemented custom hooks.
+You can check the "src/hooks" folder :)

+- Since "KeyboardAvoidingView" component of React Native is a little bit buggy, I have implemented my own keyboard handler.
+Therefore input field is visible on small screens.

 **Cons:**

 - Not E2E testing as there wasn't enough time to work on that.